Beliavsky/Fortran-tools-on-GitHub/README.md

 [Glasgow Fortran Source-to-Source Compiler (RefactorF4Acc)](https://github.com/wimvanderbauwhede/RefactorF4Acc): automatic refactoring tool to make Fortran code acceleration-ready, by wimvanderbauwhede and rouson.
 RefactorF4Acc's main purpose is to make legacy FORTRAN 77 acceleration-ready.
 In the process it converts FORTRAN 77 code into Fortran 95.
 In addition, RefactorF4Acc has a backend to translate modules to C/OpenCL.

+[Fortran Kernel Generator: KGen](https://github.com/NCAR/KGen): Python tool that extracts partial codes out of a large Fortran application and converts them into a standalone/verifiable/executable kernel, by Youngsung Kim and John Dennis

 ### Static Analysis
 [camfort](https://github.com/camfort/camfort): refactoring and verification tool for scientific Fortran programs.
 It currently supports Fortran 66, 77, and 90 with various legacy extensions.